-NUR 271 - Dimensions of Professional Nursing
+NUR273 Dimensions of Professional Nursing

 This course expands upon prior knowledge gained from previous coursework to prepare students for NCLEX RN success and entry level nursing practice.
-Students will learn to prioritize, delegate, and manage groups of individuals to enhance patient outcomes.
-Emphasis is placed on management of care, legal and ethical implications, leadership and delegation and time management.
+Students have classroom, simulation and focused clinical experiences to increase their ability to prioritize, delegate and manage groups of individuals to enhance patient outcomes.
+Emphasis is placed on management of care, legal and ethical implications, leadership and delegation, and time management.
 Current trends related to career and professional development are provided to assist the student in obtaining employment and establishing a successful career path.
-Preparation for the NCLEX-RN is included in this course.
-Upon successful course completion, students will be prepared for entry level nursing practice.

-NUR 273 Dimensions of Professional Nursing
+NUR274 Dimensions of Professional Nursing I

 This course expands upon prior knowledge gained from previous coursework to prepare students for NCLEX RN success and entry level nursing practice.
-Students have classroom, simulation and focused clinical experiences to increase their ability to prioritize, delegate and manage groups of individuals to enhance patient outcomes.
-Emphasis is placed on management of care, legal and ethical implications, leadership and delegation, and time management.
+Students have classroom and focused clinical experiences to increase their ability to prioritize, delegate and manage groups of individuals to enhance client outcomes.
+Emphasis is placed on scope of practice, professional practice, leadership and delegation, safety, and quality improvement.
 Current trends related to career and professional development are provided to assist the student in obtaining employment and establishing a successful career path.
-Prerequisite: NUR 258
+Preparation for the NCLEX-RN is included in this course.

-NUR 280 Nursing Capstone
+NUR280 Nursing Capstone